GetResponse is one of the most popular pieces of email marketing software out there.

 It’s quite similar to GetResponse as it offers features like ROI and conversion tracking.

-That being said, the cost of the plans are pretty reasonable considering the value they offer.
+That being said, the cost of the plans is pretty reasonable considering the value they offer.

 If you want to know more about this platform then you can read my in-depth review of SendLane here.